pandora-mccme/hasql-loadtest/README.md

 ### Interpretation

-From collected statistics we observe that with `hasql` random slowdowns in processing requests happen even on relatively low loads.
+From collected statistics we observe that random slowdowns in processing requests happen even on relatively low loads with `hasql`.
 You're free to take a look at state of `pg_stat_activity` and related tables during the test.

-Also results on high RPS in comparison with `pgbench` seem to be evidence of `hasql` being unable to provide desired rps rate.
+Also results on high RPS in comparison with `pgbench` seem to be evidence of `hasql` being unable to provide desired RPS rate.

 We are not ready to claim any interpretation from collected data (in particular if there is a solvable problem in hasql library) but initial observations are indeed reproduced.
 And we believe these results to be evidence in support of hypothesis.